wezm/upload-to-s3/README.md

     git tag -a x.y.z
     git push --tags origin $(current_branch)

 CI will publish the binary if the build is successful.
+If successful, update README with links to new binaries.

 [rustup]: https://www.rust-lang.org/tools/install